BenFuchs/DND_app/Readme.md

  19/11/24:
 - [X] Items are being saved globally, instead of being able to add 1 arrow to each user, only the first user it was added to gets the item in its inventory and then adding an item in another user adds to the QUANTITY of the FIRST USER (FIXED)

+20/11/24:
+- [X] in the inventory wrapper theres a weird race default (FIXED)
+- Class features frontend is fucked, try building it in a seperate component